Assassination of Paul R. Shaffer and John H. Turner: Aftermath

 In response to the assassinations, the United States Air Force Office of Special Investigations (AFOSI) set up surveillance detection and antiterrorism efforts to protect American defense personnel in Iran.
 In 1976, this protective mission was expanded to include civilians, after three American civilian contractors for Rockwell International were assassinated.

 In 2005 a memorial was built by the War on Terror Foundation to honor Col. Shaffer.
-In 2017, the family of Jack Turner filed a $35 million lawsuit against the MEK and Iran.